It’s hard to get your first client, but if you develop certain skills and leverage the right people and channels, the job will be easier.

 But to land them as a client, you need the soft skills.

 As one of those foundational soft skills, improving social skills is a basic requirement.
-The tips in the sections below will be ineffective unless social skills are developed and improved upon.

 Good social skills does not mean you have to be an extrovert, and it’s not just about being a good talker.
 More importantly, it’s about being a good listener.